huggingface/community-events/sklearn-sprint/guidelines.md

 ## To get started 🤩

-1. Join our [Discord](https://huggingface.co/join/discord) and take the role #sklearn-sprint-participant.
+1. Join our [Discord](https://huggingface.co/join/discord) and take the role #sklearn-sprint-participant by selecting "Sklearn Working Group" in the #role-assignment channel.
 Then, meet us in #sklearn-sprint channel.
 2. Head to [this page](https://scikit-learn.org/stable/auto_examples/) and pick an example you’d like to build on.
 3. Leave a comment on [this spreadsheet](https://docs.google.com/spreadsheets/d/14EThtIyF4KfpU99Fm2EW3Rz9t6SSEqDyzV4jmw3fjyI/edit?usp=sharing) with your name under Owner column, claiming the example.
 The spreadsheet has a limited number of examples.
 Feel free to add yours with a comment if it doesn’t exist in the spreadsheet.
 .